Esri/Survey123Community/README.md

 Survey123 Connect (Build 1.0.59)

 - Browse to import existing spreadsheet added to New Survey menu
-- When publishing survey, you can choose to publish WebMap
+- When publishing a survey, you can choose to publish a WebMap
-- When publishing survey, you can choose to use labels as field alias names
+- When publishing a survey, you can choose to use labels as field alias names
-- When publishing survey, you can choose to enable Editor Tracking
+- When publishing a survey, you can choose to enable Editor Tracking
-- When publishing survey, you can choose to create domains from survey choices
+- When publishing a survey, you can choose to create domains from survey choices
 - Sign In dialog reporting errors correctly

 ___________________________________________________________________________________________________________________